nasazzam/nasazzam/README.md

 - Passionate about **Conversational AI**, building models for natural, context-aware human-machine interactions.
 - Skilled in **Computer Vision**, enabling machines to interpret and analyze visual information.
-- Developing **Multi-Modal Systems** that combine language, images, and other data types for richer AI understanding.
+- Advancing **Multi-Modal AI Systems** that seamlessly integrate language, vision, and diverse data modalities to enable deeper, more comprehensive machine understanding.
 - Focused on creating practical AI solutions that bring research innovations into real-world applications.